Jingjingwangxiang/RT_BG_MRMT_DSA/README.md

 This code is developed to explore the microbial-catalyzed denitrification processes in a woodchip bioreactor at the Kiruna pilot site.
-It was developed based on the previous code RT_MRMT_DSA which can be freely download from https://github.com/Jingjingwangxiang/RT_MRMT_DSA.
+It was developed based on the previous code RT_MRMT_DSA which can be freely downloaded from https://github.com/Jingjingwangxiang/RT_MRMT_DSA.

-It has been published on Journal of Hydrology on June 2023, with a manuscript titled "Multirate mass transfer simulation of denitrification in a woodchip bioreactor", you are warmly welcom to visit it through the website https://doi.org/10.1016/j.jhydrol.2023.129863.
+It was published in the Journal of Hydrology on June 2023, with a manuscript titled "Multirate mass transfer simulation of denitrification in a woodchip bioreactor", you are warmly welcome to visit it through the website https://doi.org/10.1016/j.jhydrol.2023.129863.

 Developer: Jingjing Wang